Associate Professor Christine Armstrong, Chair

 Students who want to spend a summer, a semester, or a year abroad with programs approved by Denison should consult members of the Department and the Office of Off-Campus Studies (see Off-Campus Programs).
-Students who have taken French 214 may also enroll in the intensive summer program in Martinique (contact Dr. Armstrong or Dr. Choquet for more information).
+Students who have taken French 214 may also enroll in the intensive summer program in Martinique (contact Dr. Armstrong, Dr. Choquet or Dr. Mokam for more information).
 On-campus opportunities to improve their command of the language are provided by the Language and Culture Program, language tables, international films, club meetings, and similar activities sponsored by the Department.
 There are also subsidized field trips to museums and pertinent activities in cities across the country, and in some cases international travel.

 Students minoring in French must take six courses beyond FREN 211: FREN 213, FREN 214, FREN 215 or FREN 305, and three advanced courses in literature, culture, or language, at least one of which must be either FREN 311 or FREN 312.

 Additional Points of Interest